gka/driven-by-data.net/src/posts/2016/01/21/primary-polls.md

 nytprint: January 24, 2016, on page A14
 publication: NYT
 images:
     - primary-polls-1.png
     - primary-polls-2.png
     - primary-polls-3.png
     - primary-polling-print.jpg
 tags: chart,politics,elections,polling,d3
-_with: <a href="http://joshmkeller.com/">Josh Keller</a>
+coauthors: <a href="http://joshmkeller.com/">Josh Keller</a>
 ---

 A look at the latest results for Iowa and New Hampshire, and how this year compares to previous election seasons.